Mayer Halff: Career

 Halff began acquiring land and cattle in the 1850s.
 After his relocation to San Antonio in 1864, he quickly acquired a million acres of scattered ranch land west of San Antonio extending all the way to Fort Stockton, Texas, the Pecos River country, and New Mexico.
 After the chaos of the Civil War, 5 million longhorn cattle, many of then unclaimed by owners, ranged over western Texas and, in 1877, Halff joined other ranchers in driving thousands of cattle north from the range lands of Texas to railroads in Dodge City, Kansas, for transport to markets for beef in the eastern United States.
 Halff continued to drive cattle northwards, often to Colorado, until 1893.

-Halff owned more than a dozen ranches in western Texas and New Mexico, including the Peña Colorado ranch near Marathon, Texas, in the desert Big Bend region.
+Halff owned more than a dozen ranches in western Texas and New Mexico, including the Peña Colorado ranch near Marathon, Texas in the desert Big Bend region.
 The Peña Colorado was more than 100,000 acres in size.
 Comanche and Apache raids were still feared in the Big Bend in the 1880s and U.S. soldiers were stationed at Camp Peña Colorado on Halff land.
-One half of Halff's cattle in the Big Bend died during a drought from 1885-1887.
+One half of Halff's cattle in the Big Bend died during a drought from 1885 to 1887.

 On a cattle drive in New Mexico in 1893, a hailstorm left Halff and his cowboys on foot after a hailstorm killed most of their horses and many of their cattle.
 A nearby herd of another rancher was untouched and Halff complained, "What's the matter with God Almighty?
 Does he kill the old Jew's cattle and not bother the gentiles?"
 On another occasion, one of Halff's ranch managers, Rufe Moore, traded cattle for a trainload of bacon.
 Halff complained, "What in the name of God would a Jew do with a trainload of hog meat?"
 Moore sold the bacon for a profit.
 Halff called him "the smartest man I've ever seen."

 In 1896, the Halff brothers acquired their largest and most famous ranch, the Quien Sabe near Midland, Texas.
 The Quien Sabe acquired its name when a Mexican cowboy was asked the name of the ranch and answered, "Quien Sabe?" ("who knows" in Spanish).
 The Quien Sabe consisted of more than 300000 acre of owned and leased land.
 The Quien Sabe was one of the last of giant open range ranches of Texas.
 One year the Halff ranches branded 35,000 calves, making Halff the third largest owner of cattle in the United States.

-Personal life
+Personal life and death

 Halff married Rachel Hart on September 2, 1866.
 The couple had four children who lived beyond infancy.

-Death and legacy

-Halff died on December 23, 1905, of "an abscess of the prostate."
+Halff died on December 23, 1905, aged 69, of "an abscess of the prostate."
 His son Henry inherited the ranches.